ruslanmv/ruslanmv.github.io/_posts/2024-01-20-How-to-install-Stable-Diffusion-Models-on-Google-Colab.md

 ![image-20240120172034789](../assets/images/posts/2024-01-20-How-to-install-Stable-Diffusion-Models-on-Google-Colab/image-20240120172034789.png)

-We choose a reasonable Hardware accelerator appropriate for the model that we are going to run, in this demo we will choose the simplest **T4 GPU**, In this demo I am using **Colab Pro** and you can choose up to **A100 GPU** with **High Ram** if you want a great specs for your Images Generation.
+We choose a suitable hardware accelerator based on the model we are going to run.
+In this demo, we will select the basic **T4 GPU**.
+I am using **Colab Pro** for this demo, and you can opt for up to an **A100 GPU** with **High RAM** if you desire high specifications for your image generation.

 ![image-20240120172336587](../assets/images/posts/2024-01-20-How-to-install-Stable-Diffusion-Models-on-Google-Colab/image-20240120172336587.png)